 Baseagle (Basenji & Beagle Mix): Pictures, Info, Facts

-Suitable for: | Apartment dwellers, Active families |
+Suitable for: Apartment dwellers, active families

-One such breed that could tick all of your boxes is the Basenji and Beagle mix.
-Also known as the Baseagle, the Basenji and Beagle mix is a designer hybrid that is the result of breeding the comedic Beagle with the loyal and protective Basenji.
+One such breed that could tick all your boxes is the Basenji and Beagle Mix.
+Also known as the Baseagle, this designer hybrid is the result of breeding the comedic Beagle with the loyal and protective Basenji.

 Basenji and Beagle Mix Puppies